 Debug with the OpenOCD Debugger

-- Import the Debug Configuration
+- Import the Debug Configuration - Debug

-- Debug

-- Enable Telnet on Windows

-- Open a Terminal

-With the Xyloni Development Board programmed and the software built, you are ready to configure the OpenOCD debugger and perform debugging.
-These instructions use the EfxApb3Example example to explain the steps required.
+With the development board programmed and the software built, you are ready to configure the OpenOCD debugger and perform debugging.
+These instructions use the blinkAndEcho example to explain the steps required.